-Couples going through a divorce must decide how to divide their property and debts—or ask a court to do it for them.
-Arizona has community property laws providing that assets and debts a couple acquires during marriage belong equally to both spouses.
+A judge will divide a divorcing couple’s property and debts, unless the couple is able to reach a settlement agreement.
+Under Arizona’s community property laws, all assets and debts a couple acquires during marriage belong equally to both spouses.
 Unlike some community property states, Arizona does not require the division of marital property in divorce to be exactly equal, but it must be fair and will usually be approximately equal.
 See Ariz.
 Rev. Stat. § 25-318 (2020).

 If a spouse mixes (called “commingling”) his or her separate property with community property, the separate property usually loses its status as separate.
 For example, if a spouse who was the sole owner of the family home before the marriage changes the title to community property or uses marital funds to pay the mortgage, a court would consider this evidence that the owner intended to make a "gift" of the home to the marital community.

-The spouses—or the court if they can’t agree – generally assign a monetary value to each asset or debt.
+The spouses—or the court if a couple can’t agree – generally assign a monetary value to each asset or debt.
 An approximate value for each piece of property helps a judge make a fair property award.
-Appraisals can help a couple determine the value of real property as well as items like antiques or artwork.
+Appraisals can help a couple or court determine the value of real property, antiques, or artwork.
 Retirement assets can be very difficult to evaluate and may require the assistance of an actuary, C.P.A., or other financial professional.

-Spouses can divide assets by assigning certain items to each spouse, by allowing one spouse to "buy out" the other’s share of an asset, or by selling assets and dividing the proceeds.
-They can also agree to hold property together even after the divorce.
+Couples can also agree to continue to own property together even after the divorce.
 Although continuing to hold property together isn’t a very attractive option for most people, since it requires a continued relationship, some couples agree to keep a family home until children are out of school.
 Others may keep investment property, hoping that it will increase in value.